Chicago National BankCard logo

 Chicago National BankCard Review

 National Bankcard is a merchant services provider that specializes in payment processing solutions for retail, restaurant, mobile, and e-commerce businesses.
-The company positions itself as an alternative to Square and Stripe, targeting merchants who want transparent pricing and equipment support.
+The company positions itself as an alternative to Square and Stripe, targeting merchants who want listed pricing and equipment support.

 The company offers multiple payment acceptance methods: Clover POS systems (Station, Mini, and Flex models), traditional credit card terminals, mobile tap-to-pay capability via smartphone, and online payment processing with invoice and recurring billing features.
 All hardware placements are advertised as free, ranging from $299 to $1,499 in stated equipment value.
 They emphasize their Cash Discount Program, which allows merchants to pass credit card processing fees to customers rather than absorbing them, potentially reducing processing costs to 0%.